Burnout – 5 signs you’ve reached emotional exhaustion and what to do about it

 Burnout is a term that’s used a lot nowadays, but what does it actually mean?
 And how do you know if you have it?

-We need to understand what the typical signs of burn-out are in order to take care of ourselves, those we care about, and strengthen our resilience.
-Here, Gemima explains the five signs of burnout to be aware of.
-She also shares her advice for coping with these feelings.
+Here, Gemima explains the five signs of burnout to be aware of and offers her advice for coping with these feelings.

 Signs you’ve reached burnout